mihail-gribov/tools/telegramkit/README.md

+# TelegramKit

+TelegramKit is a library for asynchronous interaction with Telegram channels and parsing data.
+It provides tools to fetch channel information, posts, comments, and more, all using asynchronous requests for efficient data handling.

+## Features

+- Fetch information about Telegram channels.
+- Retrieve posts from channels.
+- Get comments on posts.
+- Convert post content to text, HTML, and Markdown formats.
+- Extract links from post content.

 # Usage
 ## Basic Example
 Here's a basic example of how to use TelegramKit to fetch the latest messages from a Telegram channel: